Delete a Cluster

 The cluster object is in the deleting state.
 When the cluster object is no longer available, the delete is completed.

-2. Delete the ephemeral cluster.
+2. Delete the management cluster.

 3. Delete Oracle Cloud Infrastructure resources.